Other energy companies reviews

 By Sarah Ingrams

-Spark Energy formed in 2007.
-It focuses on meeting the needs of the rental market: letting agents, landlords and tenants.
+Spark Energy formed in 2007 and was bought by Ovo Energy in 2018.
+Spark focuses on meeting the needs of the rental market: letting agents, landlords and tenants.

 Spark Energy customer score

-Spark Energy came joint 12th out of 23 energy companies rated by 8,917 members of the public in the annual Which? customer survey – the biggest of its kind.
+Spark Energy came 29th out of 30 energy companies rated by 7,429 members of the public in the annual Which? customer survey.
+Last year it ranked similarly but in 2017 it finished mid-table

-The table below shows the breakdown of Spark Energy's score from our latest survey.
+The graphic below shows the breakdown of Spark Energy's score from our latest survey.

 Find out how Spark Energy compares with other energy companies – click to see the full results of the best and worst energy companies.